Skip to content

-GitHub SSH Authentication
+Configuring SSH Authentication to GitHub

 These optional one-time steps will guide you through configuring SSH authentication to github.com, which is more secure than passing credentials each time when using HTTPS.
-But if you prefer to clone the repository via HTTPS, you can skip this page and proceed to Clone the Git repository.
+But if you prefer to clone the repository via HTTPS, you can skip this page and proceed to Cloning the Git repository.

 NOTE: On Windows, the instructions found here will work best when using the Git Bash shell that is installed with Git for Windows.
 If you have not already installed that, go do it now and then return here.